SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 environment][test-env] and [production environment][prod-env] **Checkout**
 scripts.

-Add the script tag to your website and do an `await payex.getAcceptedWallets()`.
+Add the script tag to your website and perform the javascript call `await payex.getAcceptedWallets()`.
 We will return a string array with the wallets eligible for that purchase.
-The format will e.g. be `["applepay"]`.
+The format will e.g. be `["applepay", "googlepay"]`.

 The check should be done as close as possible to the moment the payer wants to open the payment UI.
 If the payer is in a situation where they may change their